David R. Gillham’s new novel, Annelies, is a powerful and deeply humane story that asks the question: what if Anne Frank had survived the Holocaust?

 As Anne struggles to overcome the brutality of memory and build a new life for herself, she grapples with heartbreak, grief, and ultimately the freedom of forgiveness.
-A story of trauma and redemption, Annelies honors Anne Frank’s legacy as not only a symbol of hope and perseverance, but also a complex young woman of great ambition and heart.
+A story of trauma and redemption, Annelies not only honors Anne Frank’s legacy as a symbol of hope and perseverance, but also honors a complex young woman of great ambition and heart.

 In paperback and e-book from Berkley Penguin USA.

 It is 1943—the height of the Second World War—and Berlin has essentially become a city of women.

 A seamless blend of history and fiction, Gillham’s debut novel, City of Women, takes readers to wartime Berlin where it explores the transformation of a seemingly obedient German soldier’s wife.
 Sigrid Schröder works as a stenographer and lives with her mother-in-law in a Berlin flat.
 Outwardly, she leads an ordinary life, coping with the wartime drudgeries and the return of the bombers to her city.
 But she is trapped in a loveless marriage and secretly rebels when she agrees to help a young woman on her “duty year” who is trying to protect Jewish “U-Boats” in hiding from the Gestapo.